-This online certificate consists of three modules.
-Live online sessions of approximately 60 minutes are held every Tuesday, 7:00 - 8:00 pm Eastern Standard Time (EST).
+This online certificate consists of four modules.
+Live online sessions of approximately 60 minutes are held every Monday, 7:00 - 8:00 pm Eastern Standard Time (EST).
 Online sessions plus course notes provided in hardcopy pdf format

 Module I: Basic Protection and Control (9 weeks)

-Module II: Advanced Protection and Control (8 weeks)
+Module II: Advanced Protection and Control Part I (8 weeks)

-Module III: Grid Power Systems - Telemetry and Evolution (8 weeks)
+Module IV: Grid Power Systems - Telemetry and Evolution (8 weeks)

 The fee for each module is $1195.00

-It is highly recommended that participants take the three modules in sequential order.
-The certificate is awarded after the completion of the three modules, including all quizzes and final exams.
-This represents approximately 150 hours of training which includes online sessions, home study, assignments and examination preparation.
+It is recommended that participants take the four modules in sequential order, however, this is not a requirement.
+The certificate is awarded after the completion of the four modules, including all quizzes and final exams.
+This represents approximately 200 hours of training which includes online sessions, home study, assignments and examination preparation.
 The participants must attain a minimum of 65% for each Module and an aggregate average of at least 75% in the program.